Staff

 LTC Knepper arrived at VMI in the fall of 2014.
 Since then he has taught a wide range of courses, including American Literary Traditions, Ways of Reading, the ERHS capstone sequence, and a seminar on Moby-Dick.
 He especially enjoys teaching Philosophy and Literature, where he can discuss big questions with cadets, and American Modernism, which features favorite authors such as Claude McKay, Robert Frost, Willa Cather, Zora Neale Hurston, and F. Scott Fitzgerald.
 He has directed capstone projects, SURI projects, independent studies, and honors theses on a variety of topics, from the poetry of Langston Hughes to the philosophy of Simone Weil, from Edgar Allan Poe’s Gothic conventions to Byzantine iconography.
 LTC Knepper is the faculty adviser of VMI’s chapter of Sigma Tau Delta, the international English honor society, and he organizes an annual trip for cadets to the American Shakespeare Center in Staunton, Virginia.

-In his free time, LTC Knepper enjoys spending time with his family, gardening, chicken tending, hiking, reading, and writing.
-He can often be found in the book sections of local thrift shops looking for gems.
+In his free time, LTC Knepper enjoys spending time with his family, gardening, hiking, reading, and writing.
+He can often be found in the book section of local thrift shops looking for gems.

 Natalie Oleksyshyn